xehartnort/Purchase100-Texas100-datasets/README.md

     features = np.load('./purchase_100_features.npy')
     labels = np.load('./purchase_100_labels.npy')
  ```

+## Requirements

+This work is tested with Python 3.8.5.

+The requirements.txt file is automatically generated with [pipreqs](https://github.com/bndr/pipreqs).

 ## References

 The code in this repo is based on the preprocessing scripts given in https://github.com/bargavj/EvaluatingDPML